ArthurS1/workshops/blender/README.md

 Let's begin by a few important facts on the user interface :

 - Blender has a modular interface composed of multiple panels within a window.
-They can be resized, reordered, added, deleted or detatched.
+They can be resized, reordered, added, deleted or detatched. (try hovering your mouse on the corner of a pannel and dragging it)
 ![Windows](https://i.postimg.cc/PqpWqxZ3/image.png)

 - They are themself arranged within workspaces in the top bar.